opencog/docker/opencog/README.md

    this is not needed.
 If you do create an account, be sure to say `sudo docker login` or

-3. (Caution: dockerhub images apprea to be out-of-date, and its not clear how to fix this.
+3. (Caution: dockerhub images appear to be out-of-date, and its not clear how to fix this.
 So please do NOT do this step.)
    Pull opencog images from dockerhub by running `./docker-build.sh -a`